Math Calculators

 • identifying, adding, and subtracting a percentage.

-The calculator takes integers or decimal numbers as inputs.
-While the operations listed above are sometimes easy to perform mentally, a simple calculator can be handy for working with large numbers and decimals.
+This tool accepts both integers and decimal numbers as inputs.
+While the fundamental operations listed above are often easy to perform mentally, a simple online calculator is incredibly handy for handling large numbers and complex decimals with precision.

 Directions for use

-Below are the special commands included in the calculator:
+To maximize your efficiency, familiarize yourself with the special commands included in this digital calculator:

-• mr stands for "Memory Recall", press it when you want to recall the number currently stored in the calculator's memory.
-If the calculator memory is empty, mr will return zero.
+• mr stands for "Memory Recall."
+Press it to retrieve the number currently stored in the calculator's memory.
+If the memory is empty, mr will simply return a zero.

 • m- stands for "Memory Minus."
-When this button is pressed, the number currently on the screen will be subtracted from the number stored in the calculator's memory.
+Pressing this button subtracts the number currently displayed on your screen from the number stored in the calculator's memory.

 • m+ stands for "Memory Plus."
-Similarly to m-, when m+ is pressed, you will add the number on the screen to the current number in the calculator's memory.
+Similar to m-, pressing m+ adds the number currently on the screen to the existing value stored in the calculator's memory.

-• C.E. is an abbreviation for "Clear Entry" and should be used to remove the current entry.
-Note that this button only becomes visible after you have made at least one entry and the screen is not empty.
+• C.E. stands for "Clear Entry" and is used to remove your current input.
+Note that this button only becomes visible after you have made at least one entry and the screen is no longer empty.

 • A.C. stands for "All Clear."
-Press this button when you want to delete all previous entries.
-For example, if you would like to calculate 8-3=? but you have accidentally entered 8-4, you can press C.E. before hitting the = sign, which will only delete the last entry – 4 – while keeping the first entry – 8 – intact.
-Then you can press 3 and hit the = sign to get the answer to the required question.
-Hitting A.C. will delete all inputs, including the 8.
-Note that hitting A.C. does not clear the memory; you need to press mc for that.
+Press this button when you want to delete all previous entries in your current calculation.
+For example, if you are trying to calculate 8-3=? but accidentally enter 8-4, you can press C.E. before hitting the = sign.
+This will delete only the last entry (4) while keeping your first entry (8) intact.
+You can then press 3 and hit the = sign to get the correct answer.
+In contrast, hitting A.C. deletes all inputs, including the 8.
+Keep in mind that hitting A.C. does not clear the calculator's memory; you must press mc to do that.

-Suppose the resulting number is very large or small after you perform some calculations.
-In that case, the calculator will use the scientific e-notation to display the answer.
-For example, if the answer is 0.00000007, the calculator will return 7e-8, which stands for 7×10⁻⁸.
+If your calculations result in an exceptionally large or microscopically small number, the calculator will automatically use scientific e-notation to display the answer.
+For example, if the result is 0.00000007, the calculator will display 7e-8, which represents 7×10⁻⁸.

 Calculating percentages

-When calculating a percentage of a certain number, pressing the % sign will automatically display the percentage value as a decimal.
-For example, if you need to calculate 20% of 75, you should enter 75 × 20%, which will automatically change the value from 20 to 0.2.
-To see the final answer, press the equal sign, which will result in 15 on the screen, as 15 is 20% of 75.
+When determining the percentage of a specific number, pressing the % sign will automatically convert the percentage value into a decimal.
+For example, if you need to find 20% of 75, you should enter 75 × 20%.
+Pressing the % sign will automatically change the 20 to 0.2.
+To see the final result, simply press the equal sign, which will display 15 (since 15 is 20% of 75).

-The calculator also allows you to add or subtract a certain percentage of a value from the value itself.
-Also, pressing the % sign will automatically display the percentage value.
-For example, suppose you need to perform the following operation 60 - 15% after you press the % sign.
-The number will automatically change to 9, since 9 is 15% of 60.
-After pressing the equal sign, you will get the desired answer: 51.
+This calculator also allows you to easily add or subtract a specific percentage directly from a base value.
+For instance, suppose you want to calculate 60 - 15%.
+After you enter 60 - 15 and press the % sign, the 15 will automatically convert to 9, because 9 is 15% of 60.
+Once you press the equal sign, you will receive your final answer: 51.

 Calculation examples